dtcenter/MET/met/docs/Users_Guide/data_io.rst

 2. the lat/lon projection from the "coordinates" attribute from the data variable

-3. the lat/lon projection from the latitude and longitude variables by tte "standard_name" attribute
+3. the lat/lon projection from the latitude and longitude variables by the "standard_name" attribute

 MET is looking for variables with the same name as the dimension and checking the "units" attribute to find the latitude and longitude variables.
-The valid "units" strings are listed at the table below.
+The valid "units" strings are listed in the table below.
 MET accepts the variable "tlat" and "tlon" if the dimension names are "nlat" and "nlon”.

 If there are no latitude and longitude variables from dimensions, MET gets coordinate variable names from the "coordinates" attribute.
 The matching coordinate variables should have the proper "units" attribute.

-MET gets the time, latitude, and the longitude variables by looking at the standard name: "time", "latitude", and "longitude" as the last option.
+MET gets the time, latitude, and longitude variables by looking at the standard name: "time", "latitude", and "longitude" as the last option.

 MET gets the valid time from the time variable and the "forecast_reference_time" variable for the init_time.
 If the time variable does not exist, it can come from the file name.
 MET supports only two cases: